m-etroo/ap-csa-review/general/about_the_exam.md

   - Section I: Multiple-Choice Questions
     - 40 questions, 1.5 hours
     - 50% of total exam score
+    - Weighting is based on the percentages in the Course and Exam Description, page 19.
   - Section II: Free-Response Questions
     - 4 questions, 1.5 hours
     - 50% of total exam score, with each question worth 12.5%